mklabs/mklabs.github.com/about.md

 permalink: /about/
 ---

-32 years old JavaScript freelance based in Lyon, France.
+32 years old JavaScript dev based in Lyon, France.

 Welcome to my web `$HOME`.